andrewseidl/andrewseidl.com/about.md

 Referral links may be used.
 These will be accompanied by links marked as \[noref\], which will not include referral tracking.

+[Google Analytics](http://www.google.com/analytics/) and [CloudFlare](https://www.cloudflare.com) are used to monitor traffic on this site.